AnilSeervi/DevFolio/README.md

 - You can clear the README.md file and add you own readme to it.
 - Also you don't need to push the `style` folder, so you can add `style` to `.gitignore` file to ignore it while pushing it to the repo.
+- Delete the file `CNAME` before you push it.

 ---